kubernetes-retired/contributor-tweets/README.md

 Welcome to Contributor Tweets!

-This repository is part of the automation, to tweet from the [K8sContributors](https://twitter.com/k8scontributors) twitter account.
+This repository is part of the automation, to tweet from the [K8sContributors](https://twitter.com/k8scontributors) twitter handle.
 If you are looking at posting a tweet from the K8sContributors account, please follow the [instructions](#posting-a-new-tweet) below.

 This project is currently owned and maintained by the [SIG Contribex Marketing Team](https://github.com/kubernetes/community/tree/master/communication/marketing-team).